 Hitting the problem from different angles

-On the surface, these nine ingredients appear to stand up to scrutiny: there are ingredients which work as anesthetics, and so should reduce sensitivity; others which boost libido; and a few which help with erection strength.
+On the surface, these nine ingredients appear to stand up to scrutiny: there are ingredients that work as anesthetics, and so should reduce sensitivity; others that boost libido; and a few which help with erection strength.
 There are even energy boosters and aphrodisiacs thrown in for good measure.

 It appears to me then that China Brush was designed to work from several different angles.
 And it seems that they’ve found a way to combine all nine herbs and roots to good effect.